 The Board Charter contemplates that the Board may delegate certain functions to Board committees to assist the Board in the discharge of its oversight role.
 A committee is required to consider particular issues in detail and then report back to and advise the Board.
-The Board has one standing committee, the functions of which are discussed below.
+The Board has one standing committee, the Group Risk and Audit Committee, the functions of which are discussed below.